 Toxic waste is further regulated by the Toxic Substances Control Act (TSCA), which is intended to regulate toxic wastes with specific substances, such as “polychlorinated biphenyls (PCBs), asbestos, radon, and lead-based paint.”
 Under the TCSA, the EPA is granted the authority to “require reporting, record-keeping and testing requirements, and restrictions relating to chemical substances and/or mixtures.”

-There are some substances that are usually excluded from TSCA, like food, cosmetics, and pesticides.
+There are some substances that are usually excluded from TSCA, such as food, cosmetics, and pesticides.
 These and other substances may have their own governing body separate from those legislating hazardous waste disposal.

 If your business has toxic waste and you are looking for a waste management company, contact Clean Management.
-We offer fast and free quotes, and you can rest assured that we will handle your toxic waste in a regulation compliant manner.
+We offer fast and free quotes, and you can rest assured that we will execute your toxic waste removal in a regulation-compliant manner.